kalvinlim/Dossier-Angular-Node/README.md

 Dossier Auditor written using the MEAN stack

 ### Overview
 Self auditing tool to datamine the web for information based on email search.
-This is an exercise in angular/node.js as well as RESTFUL api design and consumption
+This is an exercise in angular/node.js as well as RESTful api design and consumption

 ### Dependencies: